Everything You Need to Know on How to Use Body Butter

 Choose a natural, unscented body butter.
 Fragrances can cause skin irritation, so best avoided on eczema.
-This little number from Perfect Blends Body is specially formulated for eczema and psoriasis.
+This little number from Mama Nature is specially formulated for eczema and psoriasis.

 Body butter as a hand cream

 Can you use body butter as a hand cream?
 Oh yes, oh yes.
 Especially in winter when our poor hands take all kinds of abuse!
 Body butters are rich and penetrate deeply into rough and dry hands.
-Get a body butter mini pot that you can carry with you.
+Get a mini travel size body butter that you can carry with you.
 Apply and rub in little and often so it absorbs quickly, and keeps your hand protected.

 Body Butter for your face

 Can you use body butter on your face?
 This is a tricky one.
 As a makeup remover, body butter can be great.
 But we generally say to avoid using body butter on your face.
 The skin on your face is much more delicate.
 Because body butter is so rich in oils, it can clog pores and create acne and problems.
 Body butter is as it says … BODY butter.

 The natural, nourishing oils make body butter a great substitute for shaving cream if you’re in a pinch, and even as a great permanent, natural substitute!
 Using body butter as a shaving cream and also post-shaving is a great way to get the softest, smoothest skin imaginable.

 Is body butter good on feet?
 Heck yes!!
 Body butter is the perfect moisturising treat for tired and dry feet, and cracked heels.
 Take some serious foot love time after a shower and treat your toes with a gorgeous body butter.